-Instruments needing a high frequency sampling often have their own embedded microprocessor to calculate the relevant meteorological parameters, thus reducing the task of the AWS.
+(i) Do not exceed the time constantInstruments needing a high frequency sampling often have their own embedded microprocessor to calculate the relevant meteorological parameters, thus reducing the task of the AWS.
 A typical example is an anemometer with a recommended sampling frequency of several Hz.